-Through various speaking engagements, workshops, social media posts, and my workbook, I hope to fill some of those gaps.
-I believe in empowering birthing people and their support systems and educating health care professionals to avoid traumatizing expereinces.
+Through various speaking engagements, workshops, educational social media content creation, and my workbook, I hope to fill some of those gaps.
+I believe in empowering birthing people and their support systems and educating health care professionals to avoid traumatizing experiences.

 I am exceedingly passionate about birth and advocacy and would love to hear from you!

 Here at Baby Planner, we use a person-centered and trauma-informed approach.
 We recognize that you and your family are coming to us with lived experiences that influence who you are and those individual identities are important to us.
 We approach working with you from the belief that you are the expert in your body and your family and we are here to support you in what you want/need.

 We will provide you with unbiased information so that you can make decisions for yourself and your family.
 We will not push you into choosing or declining any specific options related to birth and parenting.
 If you want to give birth in the middle of the forest next to a stream, awesome.
 If you want to give birth in the hospital via planned C-section, also awesome.
 Our job is to present the risks and benefits of each option so that you can make your own decisions.

 Our only goal is to make sure that you feel heard and accepted.

 We love working with people of any race, age, sexual orientation, gender expression, and different family types.
 We promise to do our best to support you as you are.
 If you don’t think that we’re a good fit, we are more than happy to support you in your search for a more appropriate service.

 We also need to make it known that our beliefs are pro-choice.
 We will not judge you for any reproductive decisions you have made in the past or plan to make in the future.